etendosoftware/docs/compiled_docs.md

 ###### Create a new module

   * Log into Etendo ERP as a System Administrator.
-  * Click on Module menu from the Application Dictionary.
+  * Click on `Module` menu from the Application Dictionary.
-  * From the Module Type list, select Module.
+  * From the `Module Type` list, select Module.
-  * In the Name field, type the java package name of the module(proper naming convention).
+  * In the `Name` field, type the java package name of the module(proper naming convention).
-  * Complete the Description and Help fields.
+  * Complete the `Description` and `Help` fields.
 Supply the information about chart of accounts.
-  * Select the Has reference data option.
+  * Select the `Has reference data` option.
-  * Clear the Has chart of accounts, Translation required and Is translation module options.
+  * Clear the `Has chart of accounts`, `Translation required` and `Is translation module` options.
   * Select the In development option.
-Remember that you cannot work on a module unless the In development option is selected.
+Remember that you cannot work on a module unless the `In development` option is selected.
-  * On the Dependencies tab, select Core.
+  * On the `Dependencies` tab, select Core.
   * Save the module

 ###### Create a Dataset of roles and access

-  1. From the Application menu, select Application Dictionary > Dataset
+  1. From the Application menu, select `Application Dictionary` > `Dataset`
   2. Click New.
-  3. From the Module list, select the module above created.
+  3. From the `Module` list, select the module above created.
   4. Specify a search key, name and description.
-  5. From the Data Access Level list, select the Data access level as *Organization*.
+  5. From the `Data Access Level` list, select the Data access level as *Organization*.
-  6. Select the Export allowed option.
+  6. Select the `Export allowed` option.
-  7. Select the Table Tab.
+  7. Select the `Table` Tab.
-  8. From the Table list, select the table whose content you want to include in the module.
+  8. From the `Table` list, select the table whose content you want to include in the module.
 For example, ad_role_org_access, ad_role, ad_user_roles.
   9. In the SQL where clause field, specify the SQL "WHERE" statement that will identify the set of rows to be exported, in DAL notation.
 For example, adrole.id='2EA831D59184490E9BA858E9745EF89F'
-  10. Select the Include All Columns option.
+  10. Select the `Include All Columns` option.
-  11. Select isBusinessObject option.
+  11. Select `isBusinessObject` option.
   12. Click Save.
-  13. Click the Export Reference Data button to export the reference data to an .xml file that you can include in the module.
+  13. Click the `Export Reference Data` button to export the reference data to an .xml file that you can include in the module.

-###### Exporting and Packaging Module
+###### Exporting and Publishing Module

 After completing all the steps successfully.
-Run the below ant task to export the module:
+Run the below gradle task to export the module:

-    ant export.database -Dmodule="org.openbravo.rolesandaccess"
+    ./gradlew export.database

-package the module:

-    ant package.module -Dmodule="org.openbravo.rolesandaccess"

-On successful execution of the above task an .obx file has been generated.
+And publish the module ([How to Publish Modules to a GitHub Repository](how-to-publish-modules-to-github-repository.md))

 ###### How to Install - Organization Access Level Reference Data

-To install the new module into the running Etendo ERP then, need handle the steps carefully.
-In this example we have selected the access level as *Organization*, then the installation would be done using *Enterprise Module Management*.
-Find the steps below:

-  * Log into Etendo ERP as System Administrator.
-  * Install the OBX using Module Management under General Setup and rebuild the system.
+  * Install the module following the [Install Modules in Etendo](https://docs.etendo.software/getting-started/installation/install-modules-in-etendo.md) guide.
-  * But the reference data will not be installed.
+  * At this point the reference data will not be installed.
-  * Change the login as *Etendo Admin*.
+  * Log into the ERP as admin.
-  * Click on General Setup and navigate to Enterprise > Enterprise module Management.
+  * Click on `General Setup` and navigate to `Enterprise` > `Enterprise module Management`.
-  * Select the Organization type then select the appropriate module and click Ok to install the reference data.
+  * Select the `Organization type` then select the appropriate module and click Ok to install the reference data.

 #####  Dataset of taxes or alerts